 Benzodiazepines (or benzos) are another nervous system depressant used to treat anxiety, insomnia, and seizures.
 Like alcohol, benzos can cause potentially deadly symptoms that are dangerous outside of medical treatment.
 Benzos activate gamma-aminobutyric acid (GABA) receptors in the brain that causes sedation, anxiolytic (anti-anxiety) effects, and muscle relaxation.
 When the brain becomes dependent on benzos, which can happen when they are taken regularly for more than four weeks, you can develop a dependence on the drug.

-Like alcohol, benzos can cause more severe symptoms like serious catatonia that can result in stupor, or have little to no cognitive or physical activity, and a range of other strange symptoms.
+Like alcohol, benzos can cause more severe symptoms like serious catatonia that can result in stupor, or having little to no cognitive or physical activity, and a range of other strange symptoms.
 In a significant number of cases, catatonia can be deadly.
 Benzo withdrawal can also cause convulsions, coma, hyperthermia, mania, and Delirium tremens.
 Depression symptoms caused by benzo withdrawal can be severe to the point of suicidal thoughts and actions.

 Altogether, benzodiazepines may be the most dangerous commonly abuse drugs to withdrawal from.
 If you believe that you’ve developed a dependence on benzos, don’t attempt to quit cold turkey without medical assistance.
 Call Ocean Breeze Recovery at 855-960-5341 to learn more about options to treat benzo addiction safely.